top of page

 To ensure that we help as many people as possible, we have made it possible to access our training simulations via a wide range of devices.

 You can view the simulations in VR via a dedicated VR headset or via a smartphone placed inside of a wearable phone holder.
 You can also view the simulations in 2D on a computer or tablet.
-Apps and instructions for each method are listed below.
+Apps for each method are listed below.
+Prior to entering our simulations in VR, please see our safety warning.

 Dedicated VR headsets